-- Potatoes: Waxy, small potatoes are best for potato salad; I prefer using red potatoes.
+- Potatoes: Waxy, small potatoes are best for potato salad; I prefer red potatoes for this recipe.

-- Hard-Boiled Eggs: Hard-boiled eggs are a classic addition to Potato Salad.
-Make our Instant Pot Hard Boiled Eggs for perfectly cooked hard-boiled eggs every time
+- Hard-Boiled Eggs: Hard-boiled eggs are a classic addition to potato salad.
+Make our Instant Pot hard boiled eggs for perfectly cooked eggs every time.

-- Vegetables: Diced celery, pickle, and red onion add textural variation and flavor.
+- Vegetables: Diced celery, pickles, and red onion provide texture and flavor.

 - Healthy Potato Salad Dressing: I love the combination of sour cream and yogurt as the base for this dressing.
-It deviates some from the traditional preparation, but it’s tasty and loaded with protein.
-Flavor the dressing with apple cider vinegar, mustard, fresh dill, salt, pepper, parsley, and smoked paprika.
+It’s a healthy twist on the typical mayonnaise-based sauce in other potato salad recipes; ours is just as tasty and loaded with protein!
+Flavor it with apple cider vinegar, mustard, fresh dill, salt, pepper, parsley, and smoked paprika.

 The full recipe with measurements is in the recipe card below.